For children and young people

 Staying safe online

-Think U Know is a set of resources developed by the Child Exploitation and Online Protection (CEOP) Centre at www.thinkuknow.co.uk to help educate young people, parents and teachers about safe and positive use of the internet.
+Think U Know is a set of resources developed by the Child Exploitation and Online Protection (CEOP) Centre to help educate young people, parents and teachers about safe and positive use of the internet.

-Child Exploitation
+Child exploitation

-Child exploitation is a form of abuse that involves the manipulation and/or coercion of young people under the age of 18years for someone else’s advantage, gratification or profit.
+Child exploitation is a form of abuse that involves the manipulation and/or coercion of young people under the age of 18 years for someone else’s advantage, gratification or profit.
 This often results in the unjust, cruel and harmful treatment of the child.

 We want to be clear that the shame of these crimes does not belong to the victims and their families, but to those who commit these crimes.